ergonode/docs/docs/frontend/architecture/app-structure.md

 </p>

 [**VueMS**][vuems] gives the possibility to divide the application into micro parts that use all [**Vue.js**][vue] + [**NuxtJS**][nuxt] mechanisms, <br>
-but do not have their limitations.
+but do not inherit their limitations.
 Structure of these parts is identical to the monolithic application, <br>
 however each module can operate separately, communicate and interact with one another. <br>
 Modules can be both small elements (single component, plugin) and complex structures <br>
 (components, plugins, middleware, store, pages, etc.).